 For a more formal smart casual the best option is to find a suit.
 It doesn’t have to be gray or black and the use of a tie is optional for men.

-Hockey night which is pronounced and written as in Finnish hokinait is Skinnarilas own dress code for festive yet rather casual occasion.
+Hockey night which is pronounced and written as hokinait in Finnish is Skinnarilas own dress code for festive yet rather casual occasion.
 The name comes from the outfits which sports commentators usually wear on TV so you can find your inspiration there.
-It is a dress code between smart casual and cocktail which allows more variation since it is a bit more unofficial dress code.
+It is a dress code between smart casual and cocktail which allows for more variation since it is a bit more unofficial dress code.

 For men hokinait is more or less the same that smart casual: neat jeans are often allowed and a suit or a tie are also good for a more festive event.
 For women hokinait is closer to cocktail than smart casual.
 In general, therefore, little black or colored dress is a good option.
 Another option is a skirt and a slightly more festive top part.
 They can be combined with for example a cardigan.